Welcome to Camp Chef's Learning Section!

 - Coat all surfaces of the cast iron with conditioner

-Your cast iron cookware is now ready for use or let cool, then store for next use.
+Your cast iron cookware is now ready for use.
+Let cool, then store for next use.
 After each use, apply a small amount of Camp Chef Cast Iron Conditioner, about a dime's diameter worth, and thinly coat all surfaces of the cast iron.
 Over time, this will make your cast iron black, creating a finish called a "patina."
-This patina will enhance your cast iron by creating a glasslike finish, which also creates a nonstick surface.
+This patina will enhance your cast iron by creating a glasslike finish, which also provides a nonstick surface.

 - Remove all food particles from cast iron cookware using a Dutch oven scraper or a plastic pan scraper.